 Deglazing when cooking means to scrape all little pieces of meat off the bottom of your pot.
 It is best to use a wooden spatula to do this so you don’t scratch the insides.
 You should use a bit of broth or water to loosen the food and remove entirely before continuing to cook.

-Put your seared pork pieces back into your pot with your diced onions and vegetable broth.
-Lock the lid and steam valve.
-Set your Instant Pot or other version of pressure cooker to pressure cook high pressure for 60 minutes.
+Once your meat is browned and sauce is poured in you will lock the lid and steam valve.
+Set to pressure cook on high pressure for 60 minutes.
 Mix ingredients for your Hawaiian Kalua sauce in a small bowl so it’s ready once your meat is fork tender.

 When your pot beeps do a quick pressure release and smell the wonder already…and it’s not even done yet!
 Shred your OH SO TENDER pork with two forks (I usually do this in a separate bowl).